Jason The Rebellious Comics in Jason's Death In Trieste Jason doesn’t give you any more than he has to and that’s often less than you think you need.

 gilbert hernandez From the Archives- Julio's Day (2013) A simple life doesn’t necessarily equal a life that is simple as Gilbert Hernandez reminds us in Julio’s Day, the story of a man’s 100-year life that spans the 20th century.

-Fantagraphics Featured Whatever Happened to the Adventure Capitalist?
+Fantagraphics Whatever Happened to the Adventure Capitalist?
 The publishing history of Disney Comics is long and complicated.
 Mike takes a dive into it and tries to figure out how we could get more Uncle Scrooge comics.

-R. Kikou Johnson Teenage Boredom in R. Kikou Johnson's Night Fisher Johnson’s story of Loren’s “lost” senior year, marked by drug use and criminality, shows a kid who isn’t bad but just looking for something to fill a void.
+FEATURED Teenage Boredom in R. Kikou Johnson's Night Fisher Johnson’s story of Loren’s “lost” senior year, marked by drug use and criminality, shows a kid who isn’t bad but just looking for something to fill a void.
 With no personally-held goals, the influence of other people gives Loren something to do other than school and yard work.

 simon hanselmann Simon Hanselmann Hopes You're OK and So Do We For the past two years, we’ve seen our art and entertainment trying to adapt and react to our times but no one has done it quite like Simon Hanselmann.